Shahzaib-Rafi789/Gym-Workout-Progress-Tracker/README.md

 ### Project Technology:

-For this project, I will be using C# and will make a desktop application.
+I will be developing a mobile application for this project.
+Programming language: Dart(Flutter)
+Flutter SDK
+Android Studio
+This stack includes a variety of popular and well-supported technologies that can be used to build a robust and scalable mobile app with a single codebase for both Android and iOS.
-I have choosen this language because I am confident in my ability to develop and maintain C# applications.
+I have choosen this because Flutter is a powerful and flexible framework for developing mobile apps.
-I will also be using some databases that will be used to store data related to the project.
-With time I will add relevant technologies to make this project better.